nearform/unbreakci/README.md

 ## Setup:

 - Paste the cloud running server URL on the [Unbreak CI Github App Configuration Page](https://github.com/organizations/nearform/settings/apps/unbreak-ci) over the "Webhook" field;
+- The Webhook secret added below the webhook URL in the app should be the same as the one stored in the repo secrets;

 ## Env Variables